 Despite the assurances, people became alarmed when a photo emerged of the former first daughter, 32, full of anxiety as she visited her mother at the hospital on Monday.

-chelsea Early on: Chelsea Clinton looked distressed on Monday while visiting her mother (pictured) but by Wednesday the 32-year-old appeared more upbeat as she supported her mother
+Early on: Chelsea Clinton looked distressed on Monday while visiting her

+Chelsea, who is married to investment banker Marc Mezvinsky and lives in the Madison Square Park neighborhood of Manhattan, is extremely close to her mother.
 In a Vogue profile of Chelsea, who entered the limelight in 1993 when her father became president, a friend of the Clinton's only child said the loss of her mother's mother last year came as a devastating blow.

 Her childhood friend, Nicole Fox, said in August 2012 that Dorothy Rodham's death 'was the hardest thing I’ve ever seen Chelsea go through.
 She was really destroyed by it.'